 Sleep apnea is a stealthy thief that robs people of healthy slumber and puts them at risk for everything from depression and sexual dysfunction to heart attack and stroke.
 In sleep apnea, the tissues in the back of the throat collapse, blocking airflow and causing pauses in breathing.
 Some people may experience these apneas hundreds of times a night.

-The vast majority of the more than 18 million Americans who suffer from sleep apnea don’t know it because they’re not fully awakened by the episodes, Rosenberg says.
-If you feel fatigued during the day and can’t focus—even though you believe you’re sleeping seven or eight hours a night—you’ll want to make an appointment with a sleep specialist.
-(Often it’s a spouse, disturbed by a partner’s loud snoring or gasping, who notices the symptoms of sleep apnea.)
+The vast majority of the roughly 22 million Americans who suffer from sleep apnea don’t know it because they’re not fully awakened by the episodes, Rosenberg says.
+Often it’s a spouse, disturbed by a partner’s loud snoring or gasping, who notices the symptoms of sleep apnea.
+Alternatively, if you feel fatigued during the day and can’t focus—even though you believe you’re sleeping seven or eight hours a night—you’ll want to make an appointment with a sleep specialist.

 For mild sleep apnea, losing weight, drinking less and using special pillows may be treatment enough.
 Mouthpieces or masks that keep the airwaves open are often prescribed for moderate or severe apnea.

-Shopping for a new mattress—a necessity every eight to 10 years—can be stressful.
-Michael Breus, Ph.D., a sleep specialist in Manhattan Beach, California, and author of The Sleep Doctor’s Diet Plan, has two words of advice: lie down.
+Shopping for a new mattress—a necessity every six to 10 years—can be stressful.
+Michael Breus, Ph.D., a sleep specialist in Manhattan Beach, California, and co-author of The Sleep Doctor’s Diet Plan, has two words of advice: lie down.

 “Bring your own pillow and go mattress-shopping at the end of the day wearing comfortable, loose clothes,” he says.
 “Remove your shoes, climb onto the mattress you’re considering and lie there for six or seven minutes, with your pillow, in your starting sleep position.
 Rotate to another position for six or seven minutes and then a third position for six or seven minutes.
 Only after about 20 minutes will your heart rate and your blood flow have become regulated to being in a recumbent position.
 That’s when you can assess the support of the bed.”